huynguyen250896/geneSA/README.md

 ---
 The following are parameters provided by geneSA:

-- data: frame or matrix.
+- data: data frame or matrix.
 It represents its rows are genomic features and its columns are samples.
 Note that samples in rows of `data` are included in your clinical data and in exactly the same order.
 Users can feed any -omics data to this parameter; e.g., gene expression, copy number alteration, methylation, or the like.
 NOTE that you must code values/observations in `data` as labels in advance.